*We may earn a commission for purchases made using our links. Please see our disclosure to learn more.

-How to Dress for Kayaking ?
 Wear a wicking T-shirt or a performance shirt.

 The wicking shirt is made from fibers specially designed to transport moisture from your body and back.
 The moisture moves towards the outside of the shirt.

-When you find yourself getting wet a lot, wearing clothing that keeps you dry will be much more comfortable.
+When you find yourself getting wet a lot, learning about wearing clothing that keeps you dry will be much more comfortable.
 As you get into your kayak, the last thing you want to do is sit on your wet clothing.

 Wet clothing will also cause your pants to cling to you as you paddle